alfa23/portfolio-project-three/README.md

   The value of 1 in the examples above denote bold styling; variations of this value were utilised to achieve different text styles, specifically 3 for italics, 4 for underlines and 0 for resetting (normal-ising) text.

+ASCI process and syntax informed by & referenced from: https://stackabuse.com/how-to-print-colored-text-in-python/

 ----